Key takeaways

 Symptoms of male yeast infections

 Male yeast infections have many of the same symptoms you might expect from other fungal infections.
+In men, yeast infections can often involve an overgrowth of Candida in the genital area or in the mouth.
 Some people might not experience any symptoms at all, while others might see only mild ones.
-But they can also be significant—it all depends on the person.
+They can also be significant—it all depends on the person.

 - Skin irritation and itchiness